Fall, winter, and spring at Kejimkujik

 The floating bridge at Jake’s Landing is removed from mid-October until spring.

-Pit privies are available at Mill Falls, Big Dam, the Mersey River Trail (#12) parking lot, Jake’s Landing, Kedge Beach, Merrymakedge P1, and Merrymakedge P4.
+Pit privies are available at Mill Falls, Big Dam, the Mersey River Trail (#10) parking lot, the Sky Circle, Jake’s Landing, Kedge Beach, Merrymakedge P1, and Merrymakedge P4.

-Not all of these privies are serviced in winter, so please bring your own toilet paper and hand sanitizer.
+Not all of these privies are serviced at this time of year, so please bring your own toilet paper and hand sanitizer.